evascaz/Peaceful_Protest_Filter/README.md

 The Trump Effect is a filter that uses mouth detection in the AVFoundation framework in swift.

-I created it to bring attention to a report that came out of the [Southern Poverty Law Center's Teacher Tolerance Project](https://www.splcenter.org/20161128/trump-effect-impact-2016-presidential-election-our-nations-schools) on the impact of Donald Trump's 2016 Presidenial campaign on discrimination in U.S schools.
+I created it to bring attention to a report that came out of the [Southern Poverty Law Center's Teacher Tolerance Project](https://www.splcenter.org/20161128/trump-effect-impact-2016-presidential-election-our-nations-schools) on the impact of Donald Trump's 2016 Presidenial campaign on U.S schools.

 I encourage you to read all about [The Trump Effect](https://www.splcenter.org/sites/default/files/splc_the_trump_effect.pdf).